 Meyer lemons are more seasonal than the ubiquitous Lisbon and Eureka lemons, with a limited commercial harvest running from December or January into May.
 They have very thin skins, making them difficult to transport and store, and are usually priced accordingly.

 Oranges add sunny brightness to winter eating.
-If you find a good deal on big bags, make yourself some fresh-squeezed orange juice or buckle down and can a batch of Orange Marmalade.
+If you find a good deal on big bags, make yourself some fresh-squeezed orange juice or buckle down and can a batch of orange marmalade.

-Pears have a season that runs from mid-summer well into winter, depending on the variety and the region.
+Pears, a variety of pome fruit along with apples and quince, have a season that runs from mid-summer well into winter, depending on the variety and the region.

 Pommelos look like giant grapefruits.
 They have extremely thick peels covering their sweet grapefruit-like yellow citrus fruit interior that can be so pale it's almost white.

 Satsumas have loose skins for easy peeling and a super-sweet tangerine flavor for irresistible eating.
 Look for them starting in November and into January.

 Tangerines of all sorts are in season at some point over the winter from November through March.
 Look for different varieties—including tiny Pixies—as the season progresses.